kestra-io/docs/content/docs/15.how-to-guides/golang.md

 }
 ```

-You'll need to add your Golang code using the Editor or [sync it using Git](../08.developer-guide/04.git.md) so Kestra can see it.
+You'll need to add your Golang code using the built-in Editor or [sync it using Git](../08.developer-guide/04.git.md) so Kestra can see it.
 You'll also need to set the `enabled` flag for the `namespaceFiles` property to `true` so Kestra can access the file.

-You can also have the Golang code written inline using the `inputFiles` property.
+You can also add your Golang code inline using the `inputFiles` property.

 ```yaml file=public/examples/commands_golang_inline.yml
 ```